ChrisDuffley/stationPlaylist/readme.md

 The SPL Controller is a set of layered commands you can use to control SPL Studio anywhere.
 Press the SPL Controller layer command, and NVDA will say, "SPL Controller."
 Press another command to control various Studio settings such as microphone on/off or play the next track.

+Important: SPL Controller layer commands are disabled if NVDA is running in secure mode.

 The available SPL Controller commands are:

 * P: Play the next selected track.